Inqbus/superinactive/README.md

 # superinactive
-supervior plugin to monito for file activity and restart program on inactivity
+supervior plugin to monitor for file activity and restart program on inactivity